InterviewMap/CS-Interview-Knowledge-Map/Network/Network_en.md

 The transmission modes of UDP not only contains one-to-one, but alse contains one-to-many, many-to-many, and many-to-one, which means UDP supports unicast, multicast and broadcast.

 # TCP
-Transmission Control Protocol
+## Header

 The header of TCP is much more complex than UDP's.

 ![](https://user-gold-cdn.xitu.io/2018/5/1/1631be45b084e4bc?w=858&h=305&f=png&s=62112)

-When talk about the header of TCP, these keys are vary important.
+When talk about the header of TCP, these fields are vary important.

 + Sequence Number: This number can guarantee that all the segments are ordered and the opposite host can order the segments by it.
 + Acknowledgement Number: This number is saying the next segment number that the opposite host expected, and everything before this has been accepted successfully at the same time.